BOOK NOW

 9 days

 For nine days, take a unique pilgrimage to Santiago de Compostela, the final resting place of St. James, as well as Marian Shrines like Garabandal and Fatima.
 Begin in Garabandal, the small hamlet where Our Lady appeared in 1965.
 Visit Santo Toribio de Liebana Monastery to venerate the left arm of the True Cross.
 Visit the breathtaking Covadonga Sanctuary on your way to Santiago de Compostela where you will walk a few miles of the El Camino before attending the International Pilgrim Mass.
-Your final few days will be spent in Portugal at one of the most visited Marian Shrines in the world – Fatima.
-Here you will participate in a candlelight procession, walk the Stations of the Cross, pray in the Little Chapel of the Apparitions, and at the Basilica of Our Lady of the Rosary where the tombs of Sts.
-Francisco & Jacinta, and Sister Lucia lay.
-Our Lady of Fatima asked that we pray for peace – we pray that you will find peace on this pilgrimage and it will bear spiritual fruits for years to come!
+Your final few days will be spent in Portugal at one of the most visited Marian Shrines in the world: Fatima.
+Here you will participate in a candlelight procession, walk the Stations of the Cross, pray in the Little Chapel of the Apparitions, and at the Basilica of Our Lady of the Rosary which houses the tombs of Sts.
+Francisco & Jacinta, and Sister Lucia.

 800-206-Tour (8687) or